Grove Studio | How We Work

 At a glance

-Fixed-fee.
-Site visit, concept sketches, planning overview, written brief.
-Not a standalone feasibility study.
+Fixed-fee starting point.
+Site visit, hand-measured sketch, concept ideas, planning overview, written brief.
+Not a feasibility study or measure-up.

 01